JoskedeJong/ProjectTravel/README.md

 #### goals
 1. [x] create array with multiple properties for each travel
+2. [x] created dynamically generated table
-2. [ ] implement properties in unsorted list
+3. [ ] implement properties in table
-3. [ ] set up basic html structure and css lay-out for sorting page
+4. [ ] set up basic html structure and css lay-out for sorting page
-4. [ ] create clickable button for each travel
+5. [ ] create clickable button for each travel
-5. [ ] create basic set-up for pop-up window that appears after pop-up
+6. [ ] create basic set-up for pop-up window that appears after pop-up
-6. [ ] create fuctionality that transfers name and info from selected travel into pop-up window
+7. [ ] create fuctionality that transfers name and info from selected travel into pop-up window
-7. [ ] create confirmation page
+8. [ ] create confirmation page